lmfit/lmfit-py/doc/fitting.rst

 .. warning::

-  Much of this documentation assumes that the Levenberg-Marquardt method is the method used.
+  Much of this documentation assumes that the Levenberg-Marquardt method is used.
 Many of the fit statistics and estimates for uncertainties in parameters discussed in :ref:`fit-results-label` are done only for this method.

 ..  _fit-results-label: